numpy/numpy.org/content/en/teams.md

 # Governance

-For the list of people on the Steering Council, please see [here](https://numpy.org/devdocs/dev/governance/people.html).
+For the list of the Steering Council members, please see [here](https://numpy.org/about/).